 However, the police chief says it’s the poor neighborhoods often populated by people of color that are hardest hit by a pullback on policing.

 As a result of the current anti-cop climate in much of America, police are retiring and quitting and academies are being canceled at alarming rates.
 The trend threatens to leave communities without adequate protection, he says.

 “Police are being pilloried across the nation,” he says.
 “The larger problem is no one wants to join the police force.
 Academy classes are being cancelled.
 Retirement is up 400% in New York City, it’s going to be a problem for years to come.

 If you want to know more about a personal relationship with God, go here

-Roxy Photenhauer studies at the Lighthouse Christian Academy in Santa Monica.
-Michael Ashcraft is her journalism teacher.
+Michael Ashcraft teaches journalism at the Lighthouse Christian Academy in Santa Monica.